 (concerned)

-I’m not sure I believe that, son.
+I’m not sure that’s true, son.

 JOE